ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Q4_Total_Ride_and_Average_Ride)
 ![Dashboard 2](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/4d3403ca-ae05-4550-b6be-81b67454a48b)

-During spring, member ridership exhibits fluctuations throughout weekdays, reaching a peak on Thursdays and declining on weekends, while maintaining a consistent average ride length.
-In contrast, casual ridership displays ride count fluctuations on weekdays, peaking on Saturdays, and demonstrates higher average ride lengths, particularly with noticeable peaks on weekends.
+During Autumn, member ridership reaches peaks on Tuesdays, Wednesdays, and Thursdays but experiences a decline from Friday through weekends.
+Throughout this period, members maintain a consistent average ride length.
+On the contrary, casual ridership exhibits fluctuations in ride counts during weekdays, with a peak on Saturdays, and showcases higher average ride lengths, notably peaking on weekends.

 [](Qtr4_Top_10_Rides_Member_Casual)